 - A knowledge organiser which outlines knowledge (including vocabulary) all children must master.

 - A cycle of lessons for each subject, which carefully plans for progression and depth of knowledge

 - A low stakes mini quiz or recap session at the beginning of lessons to support learners’ abilities and maintain understanding.

 - Challenge questions for pupils to apply their learning and understand their focus.

-- Trips and visits from experts who will enhance the learning experience and engage their scientific enquiry.
+- Educational visits and visits from experts who will enhance the learning experience and engage their scientific enquiry.

 - Appropriate curriculum themed home learning tasks which children complete with adults at home.